OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Roles.md

 !!! warning "Note"

-    The mentioned roles represent options to give normal users system-wide extensive additional rights.
+    The mentioned roles represent options to give normal users organisation-wide extensive additional rights.
 Usually an appropriate role composition is selected for an OpenOlat instance and not all specific roles are assigned.
     Typical is a combination of user, author and administrator or system administrator.
 Additional roles result from the structure of the respective institution and the use of certain tools such as [Curriculum](../area_modules/Curriculum_Management.md) or [Absences](../learningresources/Lectures_and_absences.md).
 It is therefore possible that not all potential OpenOlat roles are used in your instance.

     If you have any questions regarding the role management please contact the support of your own OpenOlat instance.